 Most guests are looking for simple answers during their online booking journey.
 They want to know where you are, who you are and what you offer.

 You only have a few precious seconds to capture the attention of your guests.
 It might be tempting to use flowery, descriptive language in your taglines such as “pure bliss island getaway in the tropics.”
 This sounds nice, but it doesn’t provide any real information.

 Instead, opt for a more powerful tagline, such as “award-winning couples retreat in Bali.”
 A specific location is necessary to attract the right target audience.

 3. You send people away from your site

 You want to make your website sticky — which means that you don’t want to have a high bounce rate.
 (A bounce rate is the rate of visitors exiting your website after only viewing one page and not taking any action on that page.)

 You want your guests to spend time browsing your website.
 The best way to do this is to encourage engagement and provide opportunities for exploration on your hotel website.

 While it might be tempting to include plenty of links to your social networking pages, this simply encourages your guests to click off of your website where they can quickly become distracted by the vast expanses of social media.

 Rather, embed tweets, Instagram posts and TripAdvisor reviews right on your website.
 Give them all of the information they need in one useful location.

-The way that your YouTube videos are embedded into your website will directly affect the amount of time that people spend on your site.
+The way that your YouTube or other videos (if you don’t use videos – start now!) are embedded into your website will directly affect the amount of time that people spend on your site.